-The vehicle fleet in Ireland has a higher occupant score than the EU average.
+The vehicle fleet in Ireland is much newer and has a higher occupant score than the EU average.

 Ireland has relatively high seat-belt wearing rates in cars and vans.
 Also helmet wearing rates are high in Ireland.

 Vehicles

 Table 17: State of the vehicle fleet in Ireland compared to the EU average